Zoom control is at upper left. Adjust transparency with this slider,

 Then this slider allows you to see aerial map underneath.

 This map differs from many satellite views.
-It is generated from a time series, and shows, as a rough first draft, average length of green season averaged from 2017-18 for each 10-meter Sentinel pixel.
+It is generated from a time series, and shows, as a first draft, average length of green season averaged from 2017-18 for each 10-meter Sentinel pixel.

 Green growing plants reflect a lot of near-infrared radiation, and they absorb red.
 The ratio, called normalized difference vegetation index (NDVI), is an indicator of the work of photosynthesis.
-Landsat, which passes over every 16 days, can measure NDVI over each quarter acre pixel when there are no clouds.
+Sentinel, which passes over every 5 days, can measure NDVI over each 10-meter pixel when there are no clouds.
+More info.

 How long is the soil foodweb getting fed by carbohydrates from the roots of green and growing plants?
 When soil life is not being fed, it may starve or go dormant, and the work of growing and maintaining soil structure and aggregation is not being done.
 This has major implications for water quality, erosion, and soil health.

 Length of green season is about soil health principles over time.
-To interpret this map, local knowledge is important.
+As you can see from the map, management has major influence!